Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Food is no longer the only tool you have to cope.

 You start creating structure rooted in care, not control.
-You build other tools—emotional regulation, self-soothing, nervous system awareness.
-And as food fear shrinks, life expands.
+You build other tools; emotional regulation, self-soothing, nervous system awareness.
+And as food fears shrink, life expands.

 You have more energy.
 More brain space.
 Less anxiety.
 More capacity to take risks and pursue joy.